Small Ice Cream Shop Competition FAQ

 The competition is by invitation only.
 We’ve researched who we think are the best ice cream shops in America that have a solid track record.
 We’ve identified over a thousand shops.
 If we’ve missed you by mistake, please contact us!

 I’m a chef or artisanal ice cream maker with no brick and mortar.
 Can I enter?

 This has been the biggest request we have received so far.
 We prefer to host only brick and mortar scoops shops because they understand what it takes to run such a business.
-However, if there are enough requests, and since this is our first year of hosting this competition, we will consider opening a subcategory.
-Please email us!
+However, there have been enough requests so we now have a separate category for you to compete.
+Join us!

 How are you handling my recipe?